-Short-term joint staff-training event (C3) is planned to be organized in March of 2021 for the staff/ RMAs of the RPOs (i.e. future mentors) participating in the project to prepare them for the mentorship programme.
-By then, IO4 will be almost finalized, meaning that the final version aims to incorporate feedbacks and reflections of participants of C3.
+Short-term joint staff-training event (C3) was organized in March of 2021 for the staff/ RMAs of the RPOs (i.e. future mentors) participating in the project to prepare them for the mentorship programme.
+By then, the current document (called Intellectual output 4 / IO4 in the project) was almost finalized, meaning that the final version aimed to incorporate feedbacks and reflections of participants of C3.

-Each host organisation is supposed to delegate two colleagues to the C3 event to take part in the training, however only one of them will be the appointed mentor in the end.
-The other person will be the substitute mentor at the organisation whose task will be to support the appointed mentor in performing his/her duties with all means.
+Each host organisation delegated two colleagues to the C3 event to take part in the training, however only one of them was the appointed mentor in the end.
+The other person was the substitute mentor at the organisation whose task was to support the appointed mentor in performing his/her duties with all means.

-The roles and responsibilities of the main stakeholders (see Table 3) will be discussed during the event.
-The training will provide an interactive atmosphere and practical tips and hints for future mentors in which processes students can be involved, what kind of specific knowledge they need to be provided, what skills should be developed, etc. The event will support them in supervising the students and enabling that the mentorship is mutually beneficial for each party.
+The roles and responsibilities of the main stakeholders (see Table 3) were discussed during the event.
+The training provided an interactive atmosphere and practical tips and hints for future mentors in which processes students can be involved, what kind of specific knowledge they need to be provided, what skills should be developed, etc. The event supported them in supervising the students and enabling that the mentorship is mutually beneficial for each party.

-The selected/appointed mentors will form a community of practice, within they will be able to share their knowledge and experiences before, during and after the mentorship programme.
-Experiences and feedback of participants will be used to improve the guide.
+The selected/appointed mentors then formed a community of practice, within which they were able to share their knowledge and experiences before, during and after the mentorship programme.
+Experiences and feedback of participants have been used to improve the guide.

 The foRMAtion multiplier event (E2) was planned to be organized in Cluj-Napoca in February 2021.
 Due to the COVID-19 pandemic, the event was postponed to a later date.
-The event originally supposed to gather various experts in the area of education and professional training, university professors, RMAs and policy makers from partner countries and beyond in order to generate debate on the approach, applicability and transferability of this output.
-Results of discussions and lessons learnt from similar initiatives should have been taken into consideration for the finalization of IO4.
+The event originally supposed to gather various experts in the area of education and professional training, university professors, RMAs and policy makers from partner countries and beyond in order to generate a debate on the approach, applicability and transferability of this output.
+Results of discussions and lessons learnt from similar initiatives have been taken into consideration during the finalization of IO4 (see part 6 of the current guide).